 OTC Antihistamines

-There are various antihistamines that can be purchased over the counter that you can use to treat allergic symptoms.
+Various over-the-counter antihistamines can be purchased to treat allergic symptoms.
 The most common brand name is Benadryl (diphenhydramine), but it may not work for all allergy sufferers.
-Other options include: loratadine, fexofenadine, and cetirizine.
+Other options include loratadine, fexofenadine, and cetirizine.

 Nasal corticosteroids